 2. Using solar to power up

 We care just as much about making positive changes towards a greener future inside the business too.
-It’s why we’ve partnered up with the Scottish Government to launch one of the UK’s largest solar and energy storage initiatives – powered by world-leading Tesla Powerpack technology – at our Perth office 2.
+It’s why we’ve partnered up with the Scottish Government to launch one of the UK’s largest solar and energy storage initiatives — powered by Tesla Powerpack technology — at our Perth office 2.

 Our eco-powered carport covers 342 carpark spaces and features 50 electric vehicle charging stations.
 It’s expected that the carbon emissions savings we’ll be making from this all-new structure will be equal to powering more than 500 homes or a small town, year on year.

 "The solar carport is a really innovative way to generate green energy, tackle climate change and reduce our environmental impact,” says Stuart Wright, Aviva Property and Facilities Director, “It’s ready for the future with the electric vehicle revolution just around the corner.”

 This move tackles climate change at the community level and supports the Scottish Government’s low carbon infrastructure transition programme nationally too.

 Now we know what can be achieved, we hope it encourages other businesses across Scotland and the whole of the UK to use similar technology to power their organisations in a sustainable way.

 Learn more about our Scottish solar-powered project below.

 3. Changing the law